AdobeDocs/campaign-classic.pt-BR/help/delivery/using/automating-via-workflows.md

 A atividade fork permite o início do cálculo do alvo e a criação da instância de conteúdo ao mesmo tempo.

-Depois que as tarefas são executadas, a caixa AND-join ativa a tarefa **Delivery** para iniciar a entrega criada anteriormente no conteúdo e definição de targeting.
+Depois que as tarefas são executadas, a caixa AND-join ativa a tarefa **Delivery** para iniciar a entrega criada anteriormente no conteúdo e direcionamento.

 ![](assets/d_ncs_content_workflow11.png)